 The Stelvio’s cabin looks great with plenty of sporty touches and it generally feels good, however there are some cheap-feeling bits and it’s missing some high-tech features

 The dashboard’s plastics are soft and yielding too, and you get swathes of smart looking wood, metal and glossy plastics on both the dashboard and doors in mid-range Speciale models.
-Unfortunately, there are lots of brittle scratchy materials lower down in the cabin and the centre console switches feel flimsy and cheap.
+Quality has taken a small jump for 2021, too, with some improved finishes around the centre console.

 It’s not all bad news, however.
-The heavily bolstered partial leather seats – standard in Super versions – are comfortable and supportive and you can get fabulous metal paddles behind the steering wheel (just like a Ferrari) on versions with an automatic gearbox – although they do get a little in the way of the indicator and windscreen-wiper stalks.
+The Veloce model gets heavily bolstered leather sports seats that are comfortable and supportive, as well as fabulous metal gearshift paddles behind the steering wheel (just like a Ferrari).
+They can get in the way of the stalks, however.

 The Stelvio’s cabin is comfy and looks great, but it can’t match the Audi Q5 for practicality.
 Or build quality.
 Or technology…